richieheal/BiosecurityInEnglishAnglers_Smithetal2018/README.md

 1Angling Trust, The Old Police Station, Wharncliffe Rd, Ilkeston, DE7 5GF, UK 2Centre for Environment Fisheries and Aquaculture Science, Weymouth, Dorset, DT4 8UB, UK 3Centre for Blue Governance, Faculty of Economics and Law, University of Portsmouth, Portsmouth, PO1 3DE, UK

+Note: the raw data is not contained in this repository and therefore the code will not run.

+The code is provided along with the output to enable the reader to understand the data cleaning and analysis processes adopted.